jill-baker/tornado-insurance-hazard-repo/README.md

 ## Custom Function
 - get_predictions()
    Created for consistent classification threshold across models:
-   Used a 0.3 threshold lowered from the default 0.5 to prioritize recall, ensuring that fewer high-      risk counties are missed.
+   Used a 0.3 threshold lowered from the default 0.5 to prioritize recall, ensuring that fewer high-risk counties are missed.
 - prSummary()
    Created to allow precision-recall AUC (PR-AUC) evaluation within caret, which does include this as a tuning metric and this was required for my analysis.

 ## Validation
 - Time-based train/test split